 You can grow moss roses as houseplants with some careful considerations.
 Although usually an outdoor plant, the rose enthusiast may consider growing these beautiful specimens indoors.
 Interested in more roses for indoor growing?
 See our article on Roses As Houseplants.

 Grow Moss Roses as Bedding Plants

-Moss roses make beautiful bedding plants and are easily found in nurseries and many home improvement stores.
+Moss roses, with their succulent leaves, make beautiful bedding plants and are easily found in nurseries and many home improvement stores.
 These hardy plants hold their flowers throughout the season, often even during droughts.